hinfomist/coin-nft-glow/README.md

 **Built with ❤️ by [Hamza Aslam](https://twitter.com/hamzaaslam)**

 *Track your crypto portfolio like a pro - free forever, upgrade for premium features.*

+---

+## Environment Variables Setup

+To configure the Firebase application, you need to set up the following environment variables:

+- `VITE_FIREBASE_API_KEY`: Your Firebase API key.
+- `VITE_FIREBASE_AUTH_DOMAIN`: Your Firebase Auth domain.
+- `VITE_FIREBASE_PROJECT_ID`: Your Firebase project ID.
+- `VITE_FIREBASE_STORAGE_BUCKET`: Your Firebase storage bucket.
+- `VITE_FIREBASE_MESSAGING_SENDER_ID`: Your Firebase messaging sender ID.
+- `VITE_FIREBASE_APP_ID`: Your Firebase app ID.
+- `VITE_FIREBASE_MEASUREMENT_ID`: Your Firebase measurement ID.

+### Render Deployment Instructions

+1. Go to [Render](https://render.com) and create an account or log in.
+2. Create a new web service and connect your GitHub repository.
+3. In the Render dashboard, go to the environment variables section.
+4. Add the environment variables listed above with their corresponding values.
+5. Deploy your application.